 Dry Eye Syndrome Dry eye syndrome, especially if it is uncontrolled may disqualify a patient from having LASIK.
 In some cases, a patient’s dry eye canbe treated before LASIK, allowing them to proceed with their treatment, but if the dry eye condition is severe, PRK may be a safer choice since it doesn’t involve creating a corneal flap.You can learn more about LASIK and dry eyes here.

-Pregnancy or Breastfeeding Hormonal changes during pregnancy and breastfeeding can affect vision stability, making the results of LASIK less effective.
+Pregnancy or Breastfeeding Hormonal changes during pregnancy can affect vision stability, making the results of LASIK less effective.
 It’s generally advised to wait until after these life stages before undergoing the procedure.
+Nursing patients can consult with a LASIK specialist to assess their individual circumstances and determine whether the procedure is a suitable option.

 Ensuring Safety Above All